shauntmcgovern/ShaunPersonalWebsiteJavaScriptHTMLCSS90BBTX-/README.md

   You build a client to communicate with the server && the server, is where all your fixed && resting information && data is now stored so you can use the client to display, edit && save with your personal client which is what the user sees.
   The client is the webpage.
 The server is a data server && handles your traffic && a list of other things for your client.
-  It is then housed && owned by a company of my choice && I use my personal && designated server space purchased for my client to host on the world wide web.
+  It is then housed && owned by a company of my choice && I use my personal && designated server space I purchased for my client so I can then host it on the world wide web.